 Additional native support for hardware-specific device statistics is available in addition to device statistics that are provided for under UnifiedPOS.

-Support for OPOS Service Objects1.15
+Support for OPOS Service Objects Updated in Release 1.15

 POS for .NET provides for full .NET to COM interoperability as part of the library to avoid depreciating the investment in COM-based Service Objects.
-However, for POS for .NET V1.1, only the following device classes provide this interoperability layer in the Version 1.10 release:

-CashDrawer

-CheckScanner

-CoinDispenser

-Keylock

-LineDisplay

-MICR (Magnetic Ink Character Recognition)

-MSR (Magnetic Stripe Reader)

-PINPad

-POSKeyboard

-POSPower

-POSPrinter

-Scale

-Scanner (Bar Code Reader)

-SignatureCapture

-ToneIndicator

-Service Object Verification Program Updated in Release 1.15
+See Device Category Support Level table later in this chapter for specific device types supported through legacy OPOS inter-op.Service Object Verification Program Updated in Release 1.15

 The Service Object Verification Program has been retired.
 It is the responsibility of the third party authoring POS for .NET service objects to ensure compatibility.